Pediatric cavernous malformations

 • MRI with Magnetic Resonance Angiography (MRA) - This procedure uses radiofrequency to create accurate two- and three-dimensional images of the arteries in the neck and brain.

-What are the causes of Pediatric Cavernous Malformations?
+What are the causes of pediatric cavernous malformations?

 The exact cause of a cavernous malformation is not well understood, though genetics may play a role.

-How are Pediatric Cavernous Malformations treated?
+How are pediatric cavernous malformations treated?

 If your child is not experiencing any symptoms from the cavernous malformation, your doctor may want to monitor the condition with routine MRI scans.
 If treatment is necessary, the type of treatment is determined by your child’s age, symptoms and medical history.
-Treatment options include:

 • Medication to control seizures or prohibit blood clots